Umoja goes live with Fundraising & Donor Relationship Management

 The subsequent releases will include the functionality for managing appeals and agreements as well as integrating with the existing grants management in Umoja.

-The solution is being rolled out in September 2018 to DESA, ECA, ECLAC, UNCTAD, UNEP, UNMAS, and UNODC.
+The solution was rolled out in September 2018 to DESA, ECA, ECLAC, UNCTAD, UNEP, UNMAS, and UNODC.
 It will be gradually extended to other entities, with additional functionality scheduled for release during the second quarter of 2019.

 More updates and information can be found in the Umoja website.